CPunch/GavelScript/README.md

 # C API and how you can embed it in your projects!
 NOTICE: This is constantly changing so please don't use this until I release a stable version!!
 For a more up-to-date version *check the example main.cpp!!*

-So, I am made this project 1st, to have the bragging rights of "I made my own scripting langauge" and 2nd, so I can embed it in future projects where people might want to add their own behavior to it.
+So, I made this project 1st, to have the bragging rights of "I made my own scripting langauge" and 2nd, so I can embed it in future projects where people might want to add their own behavior to it.
 If you think the API should be different or made to be easier, please open an issue!!!

 First of all, to add GavelScript to your project, just include the header!
 No need to worry about "downloading/compiling libraries" GavelScript is all self-contained and made using pure C++17 features.